SamOBrienOlinger/PP4/README.md

 - The site was deployed to GitHub pages using the following steps:

   - In the GitHub repository, navigate to the Settings tab
-  - From the source section drop-down menu, select the Master Branch
+  - From the source section drop-down menu, select the Main Branch
-  - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+  - Once the Main Branch has been selected, click on the save button.
+The page will be automatically refreshed, a link proved, and a detailed ribbon displayed to indicate the successful deployment.

   - The live link can be found [Here](https://samobrienolinger.github.io/Cockapoo-Club/index.html)

 ## **Features Left to Implement**

-- Two other ideas for future features include:
+- Ideas for future features include:

   - a way for users who would join Cockapoo CLub to upload their photographs of their pets.

+  - a commercial page with branded merchandise, such as dog toys, clothes and what you would generally find in a giftshop.

   - a live chat feed visible in the Furry Fun Foto Gallery page where members only would comment on other members photographs and be able to share more information in real-time with each other.